MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 Sometimes Power Query’s folding layer may generate multiple requests to a data source, based on the operations being performed downstream.
 In such cases, you might avoid multiple requests by using `Table.Buffer`.
 More information: [Buffer your table](#buffer-your-table)

-### Background data downloads (also known as “background analysis”)

-Similar to the evaluations performed for data privacy, the Power Query editor by default will download a preview of the first 1000 rows of each query step.
-Downloading these rows helps ensure the data preview is ready to display as soon as a step is selected, but it can also cause duplicate data source requests.
-More information: [Disable background analysis](#disable-background-analysis)

 ### Loading to the Power BI Desktop model

 In Power BI Desktop, Analysis Services (AS) refreshes data by using two evaluations: one to fetch the schema&mdash;which AS does by asking for zero rows&mdash;and one to fetch the data.
 If computing the zero-row schema requires fetching the data, then duplicate data source requests can occur.